The epic fantasy adaptation will premiere soon.

 Since filming began in 2020, Amazon Studios has also been slowly releasing tiny slivers of Wheel of Time footage in 6- and 7-second increments.
 This compilation video covers the majority of what fans need to see, including looks at the Aes Sedai Moiraine and her Warder, Lan.

-Most recently, Amazon offered a glimpse of the show’s logo, known as the Great Serpent, which represents the cyclical and unending nature of the universe these character inhabit.
+Amazon also offered a glimpse of the show’s logo, known as the Great Serpent, which represents the cyclical and unending nature of the universe these character inhabit.

 The Wheel Of Time Cast